Alexei Ivanov (serial killer)

-Alexei Yevgenyevich Ivanov (Алексей Евгеньевич Иванов; born 1979), known as The Taxi Driver Maniac (Маньяк-таксист), is a Russian serial killer who killed four prostitutes in Novosibirsk between May and October 2015, dismembering and burning the victims' bodies post-mortem.
+Alexei Yevgenyevich Ivanov (Алексей Евгеньевич Иванов; born 4 March 1976), known as The Taxi Driver Maniac (Маньяк-таксист), is a Russian serial killer who killed four prostitutes in Novosibirsk between May and October 2015, dismembering and burning the victims' bodies post-mortem.
 A one-time suspect in the "Novosibirsk Maniac" case (for which former policeman Yevgeny Chuplinsky would later be convicted), he was convicted of his killings and sentenced to life imprisonment.

 Early life

 Little is known about Ivanov's life and upbringing.
-A native of Novosibirsk born in 1979, he had a small criminal record with arrests for burglary, but was considered a normal, married man who worked as a taxi driver in the local area.
-Around May 2015, he temporarily moved to Moscow for work purposes, and upon his return, a friend informed him that his wife had been cheating on him with another man.
+A native of Novosibirsk born in 1976, he had a small criminal record with arrests for burglary, but was considered an ordinary, married man who worked as a taxi driver in the local area.
+Around May 2015, he temporarily moved to Moscow for work purposes, and upon his return, a friend informed him that his wife had been cheating on him.
 Enraged by his wife's infidelity, Ivanov sought to punish those whom he deemed as "harlots", beginning a killing spree that would last several months and frighten the local population.

 Murders

-Ivanov's modus operandi was to pick up certain women from the Moshkovsky and Kalininsky City districts of Novosibirsk, with his victims being prostitutes with drug/alcohol dependancies and inclinations for promiscuous sex.
+Ivanov's modus operandi was to pick up certain women from the Moshkovsky and Kalininsky City districts of Novosibirsk, with his victims being prostitutes with drug or alcohol dependencies and inclinations for promiscuous sex.
 He drove the victims to isolated areas, where he would rape and kill them (first by strangulation, but then he decided to beat them to death with a stick).
 After the death, he would then mutilate the body, cutting off the genitalia and the hands, before disposing of the corpse in the nearby forest.
 In one instance, he later returned to the burial site so he could burn the body.
 His victims were the following: